-Notify your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse right away if you have any of these symptoms:

-- Chest pain
+- Chest pain or trouble breathing

 - Pain, redness, or swelling of your arms or legs

-- Uncontrolled nausea that prevents you from eating or drinking
+- Nausea that stops you from eating or drinking

-- Vomiting more than 3 times in 1 day
+- Throwing up more than 3 times in one day

-Notify your doctor or nurse as soon as possible if you have any of the following symptoms:
+Call your doctor or nurse as soon as possible if you have any of these symptoms:

 - Swelling (fluid retention) in the legs, feet, or ankles

-- No bowel movement for 3 days, or if you feel uncomfortable
+- No bowel movement for 3 days